• Outdoors Outdoors

 What's happening?

-Bat populations around the globe have been declining in large numbers due to a variety of factors, according to the Guardian
+Bat populations around the globe have been declining in large numbers due to a variety of factors, as reported by the Guardian

 According to the U.S. Fish & Wildlife Service, climate-driven events such as extreme weather are pushing these flying mammals out of their familiar roosting locations and disrupting their normal cycles.
 As the planet warms, there has been an uptick in severe storms, droughts, and wildfires, all of which disrupt animal habitats.
 Humans play a part, as well, advancing deforestation in the pursuit of raw materials, farmland, and expanding the human footprint.